singularitybridge/sb-vscode-plugin/README.md

 ## Features

 - Lists all open files in the editor
+- Lists all Git modified files (staged or unstaged)
 - Shows the relative path of each file
 - Displays the content of each file
 - Excludes untitled (unsaved) files